Track and Field

 Several Sun Devil track and field athletes have also gone on to find success at the collegiate level in sprints, middle distance and jumping events.

-Coach Dean is a full-time member of our arts department.
-He teaches Photography I, II, III and IV in the Upper School.
+Coach Dean is a full-time member of our Arts department, teaching Photography and Sculpture in the Upper School.
 He also coaches Cross Country in the fall.